CityEngine: Features

 Dynamic City Layouts: Interactive design, editing and modification of urban layouts consisting of (curved) streets, blocks and parcels.

-Map-Controlled City Modeling: Global control of buildings and street parameters through image maps (for example the building heights or the landuse-mix).
+Map-Controlled City Modeling: Global control of buildings and street parameters through image maps (for example, the building heights or the landuse-mix).

 Street Networks Patterns: Street grow tools to design and construct urban layouts.

 Support for Industry-Standard 3D Formats: CityEngine supports KMZ, Collada, Autodesk FBX, 3DS, Wavefront OBJ, RenderMan RIB, Alembic, e-on software's Vue, Universal Scene Description USD, Khronos Group GLTF and Unreal Datasmith.

 Custom Report Generation: Users can script and generate rule-based reports to show social-economic figures (e.g., Gross Floor Area (GFA), Floor Area Ratio (FAR)) and to analyze their urban design proposals.

 I3S (Scene Layer Package) Export: Models built in CityEngine can be directly exported and then used to create a WebGL scene in a browser across via ArcGIS Online Scene viewer.
-I3S is an OGC compliant standard.
+I3S is an OGC-compliant standard.

 3D Web Scene Export: The model built in CityEngine can be directly exported and then used to create a WebGL scene in a browser.
-The 3D environment in the web scene can be rotated, explored, compared and commented online by multiple users.
+The 3D environment in the web scene can be rotated, explored, compared and commented on online by multiple users.